dongledan/bar-is-loaded/README.md

 * Shows how many plates you need on each side
 * Easy to switch between KG or LB plates
 * Option to display both KG & LB plates
+* Reverse calculator where you choose plates first to determine the weight-- or when weight is already on the bar
+* Percent table that automatically calculate the bar
 * KG or LB inputs

 #### Customizable Inventory